scala-jwt/oath/README.md

 Claims is more than Registered Claims though.
 Therefore, if the business requirements requires extra claims to be able to authenticate & authorize the clients, the library provides an `ADT` to describe each use case and the location for additional claims.
-There is extension methods already created if you `import io.oath.syntax._` then you should be able to convert `Any` to a `JwtClaims`.
+There is extension methods created for convenience `import io.oath.syntax._` then you should be able to convert `Any` to a `JwtClaims`.

 ```scala